DigiNode-Tools/diginode-tools/README.md

 ## System Compatibility

 - System Requirements:
+    + DigiNode Tools was designed for the Raspberry Pi 4 8Gb running Rasperry Pi OS Lite 64-bit.
+The Raspberry Pi 5 8Gb is also supported.
-    + DigiNode Tools runs on most Ubuntu or Debian based systems.
+    + DigiNode Tools also runs on most Ubuntu or Debian based systems.
 Debian 10 Buster or later is recommended.
 Ubuntu Focal 20.04 or later is recommended.
     + Both ARM64 and x86_64 hardware are supported.
 A 64-bit OS is required.
-    + A Raspberry Pi 4 8Gb running Raspberry Pi OS Lite is an excellent choice.
-    + DigiNode has been designed with headless operation in mind - no display, keyboard or mouse are queired.
+    + DigiNode has been designed with headless operation in mind - no display, keyboard or mouse are required.
 (Note: These are not needed at all for Raspberry Pi setup, though may be required during setup on other Linux devices.)
 - Memory Requirements:
-    + A device with at least 8GB RAM is recommended.
+    + At least 8GB RAM is strongly recommended.
-    + With 8Gb RAM or more, you can safely run a FULL DigiNode (i.e. Both a DigiByte Node and DigiAssets Node).
-8Gb is the recommended minimum.
+    + With 8Gb RAM or more, you can safely run a DigiByte mainnet node, a DigiByte testnet node and a DigiAsset Node at the same time on the same device.
-    + With 4Gb RAM, you can run a DigiByte Node OR a DigiAsset Node, but running both together is not recommended.
-(Note: By creating a large swap file, it is technically possible to run a full DigiNode with only 4Gb RAM, but performance will be very sluggish.
-This is fine for testing, but definitely not recommended for long term use - the read/write demands placed on the SSD mean that its lifespan will be significantly decreased.)
+    + With 4Gb RAM, you should be able to run a single DigiByte Node ONLY (i.e. No DigiAsset Node).
+However, performance can be sluggish, and it will require a large swap file that puts a lot of strain on the SSD.
+In short, 4Gb is fine for testing, but definitely not recommended for long term use.
-    + With 2Gb RAM, there is not enough memory to run a DigiByte Node, but you can still run DigiAsset Node.
-(A DigiAsset Node requires ~2Gb RAM.)
-See the [Advanced Features](GETSTARTED.md#advanced-features) for how to do a 'DigiAsset Node ONLY' setup.
+    + Less than 4Gb RAM is not supported.
     + Regardless of how much memory your device has, it is always sensible to have a swap file.
 DigiNode Setup can help configure this for you.
 - Disk Space Requirements:
-    + As of August 2023, the DigiByte blockchain currently requires around 46Gb of disk space.
-If you are setting up a DigiNode, a minimum 90Gb of free disk space is recommended, to allow for future growth.
+    + As of January 2024, the DigiByte blockchain currently requires just under 50Gb of disk space.
+    + If you are setting up a DigiNode, at least 128Gb of free disk space is recommended, to allow for future growth.
+A 256Gb SSD or larger would be a good choice.
 - Raspberry Pi Requirements:
     + Booting from an SSD via USB is highly recommended.
 (If you have an 8Gb Pi, it is possible to boot from a microSD card, though this is not recommended for long term use.)
     + To build your own DigiNode with a Raspberry Pi 4, see [here](docs/suggested_hardware.md) for a list of recommended hardware.
 Detailed setup instructions are [here](docs/rpi_setup.md).